|Topic:||Employees, Employment and Workplace, Faculty, Staff, Students: Conduct and Responsibilities|

 |Approval Authority:||President and Vice-Chancellor|

 Throughout the pandemic, York has prioritized the health and safety of University Community Members and those of our neighboring communities in our planning and actions.
-The COVID-19 landscape is evolving as emerging variants of concern and rising infection rates in the province mark the beginning of the 2021 to 2022 academic year.
 The post-secondary sector has received a strong recommendation from the Council of Ontario Medical Officers of Health (COMOH) to require mandatory vaccination for all Persons seeking Access to campus or to otherwise participate in In-person activities.
-This Policy conforms to the COMOH recommendation and aligns with the Instructions issued by the Chief Medical Officer of Health of Ontario and the Postsecondary Education Health Measures Framework for Fall 2021 published on August 31 by the Ministry of Colleges and Universities of Ontario.
+This Policy conforms to the COMOH recommendation and aligns with the Instructions issued by the Chief Medical Officer of Health of Ontario and the Postsecondary Education Health Measures Framework for Fall 2021 published on August 31, 2021, by the Ministry of Colleges and Universities of Ontario.

 The strong recommendations from COMOH align with endorsements from Toronto Public Health for post-secondary institutions to consider “policy measures to optimize vaccination coverage rates” among University Community Members.